lucacattide/greenjinn-challenge/README.md

 - Features:
   - Responsiveness
-  - SSR
+  - Server-Side Rendering
   - State management
+  - Content Security Policies
+  - Search Engine Optimization
-  - CSP
+  - Testing
-  - SEO
+  - Continous Integration
-- NextJS as been selected as React framework for this challenge to get instant benefits of some features and speed up the process - such as Server-Side Rendering.
+- NextJS as been selected as React framework for this challenge to get instant benefits of some features and speed up the process - such as SSR.
 - The UI is managed with [Material-UI](https://github.com/mui-org/material-ui) in order to keep some visual consistency, following the Material Design principles.
 The provided mockup it has been strictly followed in layout terms.
 For this reason, some visual choices could seem 'unusual' for the general rendering.
 The template has been improved with an app Toolbar (Header) in the ```Layout``` component and the data is rendered inside proper Material Cards.
 - Mobile and desktop resolutions are supported in the main popular breakpoints ([Bootstrap 4](https://bootstrapcreative.com/bootstrap-4-media-queries/) referenced)
 - The starting data (ATV, selected trading pair) are fetched from the suggested APIs as the rest.
 The current selected pair is the first of the returned list